-How often, in times of difficulty, have we reached out to others, to our Imams, or our friends or family and are told, “Patience” (Sabr) “Be patient”?
+How often, in times of difficulty, have we reached out to others, to our Imams, or our friends or family and are told, “Patience” (Sabr) “Have patience”?

-How often are we told this, but not given the proper steps or direction needed to rectify the circumstances we find ourselves in?
+How often are we told this, but then are not given the proper steps or directions needed to rectify the circumstances we find ourselves in?

 I have had first hand experience several times and have always walk away frustrated and confused.
 It was not until I really began to unravel the true definition of patience that I realized the advice of “have patience” is not enough, unless we know and understand what it means.

-Because many of us do not know the true meaning of patience, we take the advice to mean, sit back, continue with your daily routine, put your trust in Allah……………..and wait.
+Because many of us do not know the true meaning of patience, we take the advice to mean, sit back, continue with your daily routine, and wait.

 What exactly are we waiting for?